 It must have been only about five minutes of waiting in the lobby, but it felt like hours as I waited to see whether we would be able to adopt this dog, or if I would have to return home sad again with no furry buddy.
 Finally, the adoption counselor who was showing the Golden came back in saying that the other prospective family had indeed decided to wait for the other dog, and the Golden retriever was now free for the Haas family to meet.

 I got to meet the shy, timid retriever first.
-He was a bit cautious around me, but perked up when I started throwing him the ball.
-His lack of aggression and playful streak gave me the impression that he would be a good fit to our growing family.
+He was a bit cautious around me but perked up when I started throwing him the ball.
+His lack of aggression and playful streak gave me the impression that he would be a good fit in our growing family.
 All that was left was for the husband and kids to officially meet the dog and for us to sign the paperwork.
 We returned just before closing that same day, and the rest is history.
 The Lord certainly has a way of bringing sweet blessings into our lives, and Owen is definitely a blessing.
 We are thankful that Owen Parker Allen has now been a Haas for the past five years.

 Life hasn’t been quite as idyllic as I’m making it seem.
 Owen did need some training to break some bad habits, such as digging and overexcitement when meeting other dogs.
 He also had a ton more energy than it seemed when he left the shelter.
 Turns out he was not a timid dog, nor was he as old as first gauged.
-But he is so sweet, and very intelligent.
+But he is exceptionally sweet and very intelligent.
 And he loves people, especially his people.
 Just about anyone who comes through our gate is his new best friend.
-And his playful personality has added brightness to the interesting bunch of characters that is our family.
+And his playful personality has added brightness to the interesting bunch of characters that are our family.

 That sign hanging from his door at the Pasadena Humane Society has proven true thus far.
 “I will love you forever” from the happy dog radiating hearts and brightness.
 Happy anniversary to our Owen.